 Take 2/3 of the chocolate paste and pour it over the cashew butter.
 Use a silicone spatula to whisk the chocolate paste in.

-Note: In case you’re using ready-made cashew butter and it doesn’t have added salt, add the salt from the ingredients list here and incorporate before moving forward).
-Do not add any more salt if your cashew butter already has salt added to it.
+Note: In case you’re using ready-made cashew butter and it doesn’t have added salt, add the salt from the ingredients list here and incorporate before moving forward.
+Avoid adding any more salt if cashew butter already has salt.

-When the base layer starts to solidify, remove ttray from the fridge and pour the rest of the chocolate paste on top.
+When the base layer barely starts to solidify, remove ttray from the fridge and pour the rest of the chocolate paste on top of it.
 This will act as a thin chocolate crust that is absolutely delicious.

 Remove from the fridge and cut into desired shapes and sizes.
 Be sure to use a bigger knife to make it easier.
 Serve fresh or store in the fridge for up to 1 week.